RohitGH29/SECURE-CI-CD-DOCKERFLASK/README.md

-# Flask Application Deployment Using Jenkins CI/CD Pipeline and Docker
+# Deploy SecureFlask CI/CD Pipeline on EC2 using Jenkins

-This project demonstrates setting up a CI/CD pipeline using Jenkins to deploy a Flask application on Docker.
-The pipeline includes stages for code checkout, installing dependencies, building a Docker image, pushing it to Docker Hub, and deploying it on Docker.
-The purpose is to provide a step-by-step guide to deploying Flask applications effectively.

----
+This guide walks you through deploying a SecureFlask CI/CD pipeline on an AWS EC2 instance using Jenkins, SonarQube, OWASP Dependency-Check, Trivy, and Docker.

 ## Prerequisites

 Before proceeding, ensure you have the following:

 1. **AWS EC2 Instance**:
-   - Launch an **Ubuntu** EC2 instance (Type t3.medium).
+   - Launch an **Ubuntu** EC2 instance (Type t3.large).
    - Open the following ports in the security group:
      - **8080**: For Jenkins access.
      - **5000**: For Flask application access.

-2. **Required Tools**:
-   - Docker
-   - Python 3.x
-   - Jenkins

----
+     - **9000**: For Flask application access.

-## Step 1: Install Required Tools on Your EC2 Instance
+## Step 1: Install Required Software

 ### Install Docker
 1. Update the system and install Docker: